Tomo-for-lab/automating-DE/README.md

 - `metric_calculation_with_precision.ipynb`: Calculates accuracy, sensitivity, specificity and precision.
 - `metric_calculation_with_variable_detection_comprehensiveness.ipynb`: Calculates accuracy, sensitivity, specificity and variable detection comprehensiveness.

+## Dataset Availability

+As mentioned in our paper, the datasets (1, 2, and 3) include many copyrighted research papers.
+While data extraction from these works is permissible for research purposes, releasing the full papers here would constitute copyright infringement.
+Consequently, the complete datasets are **not** distributed in this repository.
+Researchers who wish to access them should **contact the authors directly**.

 ## Citation
 ```
 @misc{kataoka2024automating,